 - Cartagena, Spain: Cartagena is easy to explore independently, as we did on our last visit.
 This time, the tapas and paella cooking lessons caught our eye on a Culinary Stroll Through Cartagena.

 - Port Mahon, Menorca: On our last visit to Port Mahon, Alan did his own thing and I took the Menorca highlights tour.
 This is another port where we enjoyed walking around port, exploring on our own.

 - Marseilles, France: Finally!
 I visited Aix-en-Provence.
 The historical French city had long been on my to see list.

 - Monte Carlo: Eze and Villa de Rothschild on the Cote d’Azur?
 Been there done that.
 We chose to hang out in Monte Carlo, enjoying the extra time on the Medallion Suite balcony watching the luxurious private yachts in the harbor.

 Walking the Levada in Funchal

 Are you looking for a Madeira excursion?
 This may be it!
 On a levada walk shore excursion, high above Funchal, Madeira, my itchy travel feet are happy to be touching terra firma after a couple of rocky days crossing the Atlantic Ocean on a Silversea spring cruise.
 The chance to get out and appreciate nature […]

 In the 1600’s, Christopher Columbus began his second voyage to the New World from the port of Cadiz, Spain.
 Today cruise guests learn about the city’s place in history during a Cadiz walking tour shore excursion that celebrates a unique event in Spanish government.
-Viva la Pepa: Cadiz Walking Tour When Silver Wind calls on […]
+Alan and I enjoyed this cruise excursion as part of a […]